bionic-gpt/bionic-gpt/website/content/docs/production/k8-setup.md

 +++
-title = "Kubernetes Setup"
+title = "Kubernetes Preparation" weight =15
-weight =15
 sort_by = "weight"
 +++

-We use [Pulumi](https://www.pulumi.com/) as an example of installing Bionic GPT using infrastructure as code.
+We use [Pulumi](https://www.pulumi.com/) for infrastructure as code.
 Here we walk through the process of what it would like like to setup a Kubernetes cluster ready for a BionicGPT deployment.

+So I usually have a git repository for managing all the infrastructure I need for multiple projects.

+Then for each application I setup a kubernetes namespace and I give the application what it needs via secrets.

+The application then has a `Pulumi.yaml` in it's own github repository which deploys what it needs and pulls in the secrets.

+I have tried to reproduce that structure in the one github repository.

 ## infra-as-code